Hybrid Thermostatic Approximations of Junctions for some Optimal Control Problems on Networks: A twofold junction problem

 b) $u_{0}(0)$ strictly realizes the minimum.
 Then, let $(\mu,a_{-1},a_1)\in A_0$ be such that $\mu\ell_{-1}(0,a_{-1})+(1-\mu)\ell_{1}(0,a_{1})$ is the minimum in the definition of $u_{0}(0)$.
 Again, as in the previous point, we get that a switching trajectory using controls $a_{-1}$ and $a_1$ is near optimal for $V_\varepsilon$, and then the conclusion. \end{proof} \newsiamremark{rem}{Remark} \begin{rem} In this one-dimensional case, \cref{th:2junction} also proves that $\tilde V=U^+$, where $U^+$ is the value function of the so-called regular problem in \cite{BaBrCh}.
 In the sequel we are also given a different proof of such an equality where, using the thermostatic approximation, we show that $\tilde V$ is the maximal subsolution of a suitable Hamilton-Jacobi problem as in \cite{BaBrCh}, namely next problem \cref{eq:HJBproblem}. \end{rem} \begin{theorem} Assume \cref{eq:Lip,eq:Controllability,eq:LLip}.
 The function $\tilde{V}$ is a viscosity solution of the Hamilton-Jacobi-Bellman problem

-We recall that here we mean that $\tilde V$ is a subsolution of the first three equations and a supersolution of the first two together with the fourth one. \end{theorem} \begin{proof} From \cref{th:sistemapprox,th:2junction} and by a classical convergence result, we have
+Here we mean that $\tilde V$ is a subsolution of the first three equations and a supersolution of the first two together with the fourth one. \end{theorem} \begin{proof} From \cref{th:2junction}, $\tilde V$ is a viscosity solution of the first two lines of \cref{eq:HJBproblem}.